sorzkode/eksel/README.md

 # Eksel Splitter

-Quickly copy and save worksheets from Excel to a folder of your choosing.
+Eksel Splitter is a Python script that allows you to quickly copy and save worksheets from Excel to a folder of your choosing.

 ## Example